Contributing to the code development and reporting/fixing bugs#

 Implementing new features in the CIF#

 New features are welcome to the CIF.
 However, before starting new developments, make sure than your specific feature is not already implemented as a specific application of more general capabilities of the system.
 Feel free to contact the development team.
-If you have a GitLab login at NILU, please propose new features in the GitLab interface directly.
-It allows the rest of the devolopers to follow what you are doing and possibly to propose solutions to your needs.
+Please propose new features in the GitLab issue tracker directly.
+It allows the rest of the developers to follow what you are doing and possibly to propose solutions to your needs.

 New features to implement in the CIF should not be application specific.
 They need to follow the general philosophy of the CIF of avoiding redundant developments and coding in the most possible general way.